COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/99-other.md

 ## What's your question?

 ---
-You can use code blocks to describe your code if you want to.
+You can use the provided code block to describe your code if you want to.

-For example:

 ```processing
 void setup() {